 Changes in overhead lighting and screen illumination

 Improved ergonomics for the computer work environment

-School age children need many vision skills in order to learn and participate in recreational activities.
-Visual skills needed include: sustained focus ability up-close 10 to 13 inches, clear distance vision, ability to aim eyes together when looking side to side and near to far, plus the ability to use eye-hand co-ordination accurately.
-A full school age eye exam should be scheduled at the end of kindergarten or within the first two to three months of first grade.
+School-age children need many vision skills in order to learn and participate in recreational activities.
+Visual skills needed include sustained focus ability up-close 10 to 13 inches, clear distance vision, ability to aim eyes together when looking side to side and near to far, plus the ability to use eye-hand coordination accurately.
+A full school-age eye exam should be scheduled at the end of kindergarten or within the first two to three months of first grade.
 Vision problems are easier to detect when children are in school rather than the summer months when the child has less visual stress.
-Vision problems make it harder for your children to learn, succeed, and to fully participate in all that the school experience has to offer them.
+Vision problems make it harder for your children to learn, succeed, and fully participate in all that the school experience has to offer them.

 Signs and Symptoms of Vision Problems in Children

 Poor eye-hand or body co-ordination

 Headaches occur with up-close activities